Images courtesy of Omar Barroso

 Tracing Darwin's Path Series

-Since 2006, students from University of North Texas (UNT) and various other Chilean and U.S. universities have been participating in the Tracing Darwin's Path field experience, held in the Cape Horn Biosphere Reserve.
-This innovative, interdisciplinary study abroad program is coordinated by the Omora Sub-Antarctic Research Alliance in association with UNT, the Universidad de Magallanes (UMAG) and the Institute of Ecology and Biodiversity (IEB).
+For over 12 years, students from University of North Texas (UNT) and other U.S. and Chilean universities have been participating in the Tracing Darwin's Path field experience, held in the Cape Horn Biosphere Reserve.
+This innovative and interdisciplinary study abroad program is coordinated by UNT, the Universidad de Magallanes (UMAG), the Institute of Ecology and Biodiversity (IEB), and the Omora Foundation.

 The courses are based at the UMAG in Punta Arenas and the Omora Ethnobotanical Park in Puerto Williams, Chile.
-Introduction to Sub-Antarctic Biocultural Conservation is a recommended prerequisite to the study abroad course, and is offered each fall semester for both UNT and non-UNT students.
+While there is no official pre-requisite, we highly recommend enrolling in the Introduction to Sub-Antarctic Biocultural Conservation which is offered each Fall semester.